StydeNet/html/README.md

 //config/html.php
 return [
     //…
-    ‘translate_texts’ => false
+    'translate_texts' => false
     //…
 ];
 ```

-But if your project needs to implement more than one language or you want to organize all the texts in `resources/lang/` instead of hard coding them in the controllers, views, etc. set `’translate_texts’` to `true`.
+But if your project needs to implement more than one language or you want to organize all the texts in `resources/lang/` instead of hard coding them in the controllers, views, etc. set `'translate_texts'` to `true`.

 [Learn more about the internationalization](docs/internationalization.md)